PVPVeenendaal/RaylibC/Draughts/eng.md

 ## Winning
 You win when you have captured all of your opponent's checkers, or when your opponent can no longer make a legal move.

+## 50-move rule
+When applicable: After 50 consecutive moves by both players, with no checkers captured and no kings won.
+Result: Draw.

+## The Three-Move Rule (Three-Way Repetition):
+This rule is intended to prevent endless draws, for example, when both players simply move checkers back and forth without actually winning.
+Result: Draw.